docker/docs/ee/ucp/kubernetes/layer-7-routing.md

 > Ingress and role-based access control
 >
 > Docker EE has an access control system that differs from Kubernetes RBAC.
 > If your ingress controller has access control requirements, you need to
 > create corresponding UCP grants.
 Learn to
 > [migrate Kubernetes roles to Docker EE authorization](../authorization/migrate-kubernetes-roles.md).
 {: .important}

-## Install the NGINX ingress controller
+## Deploy NGINX ingress controller

 The cluster is ready for the ingress controller deployment, which has three main components: